 Yes, meal prep can take a bit of planning, but the benefits to your body (and your wallet) can’t be ignored.
 Meal prepping can help you:

 - Save money.
-The more time you spend preparing meals at home, the less you’re likely to spend eating out, suggests a 2014 study published in the American Journal of Preventive Medicine.
+The more time you spend preparing meals at home, the less time you’re likely to spend eating out, suggests a 2014 study published in the American Journal of Preventive Medicine.

 - Save time.
-While you may still have to reheat your prepared meal or snack and, of course, wash your dishes, doing all your shopping and prepping over the course of one or two days will save time on cooking and major clean-ups during the rest of the week.
-Instead of staring blankly at the items in your fridge wondering how they fit together—all while your stomach grumbles—you can grab an entire snack or meal, reheat it, and enjoy.
+While you may still have to reheat your prepared meal or snack and, of course, wash your dishes, doing all your shopping and prepping over the course of one or two days will save time on cooking and major cleanups during the rest of the week.
+Instead of staring blankly at the items in your fridge and wondering how they fit together—all while your stomach grumbles—you can grab an entire snack or meal, reheat it, and enjoy.

-TIP: Whether you opt for plastic or glass, food containers are key when it comes to meal prep.
+Tip: Whether you opt for plastic or glass, food containers are key when it comes to meal prep.
 If you’re just starting out, Palmer suggests purchasing a set that’s reusable, microwavable, and dishwasher-friendly.

 - Eat on the go.
-Pre-prepping breakfast options (like egg muffins or overnight oats) or healthy snacks (like carrots and hummus) can help you avoid that last minute coffee shop pastry or post-lunch bag of chips during a busy day.
+Pre-prepping breakfast options (like egg muffins or overnight oats) or healthy snacks (like carrots and hummus) can help you avoid that last-minute coffee shop pastry or post-lunch bag of chips during a busy day.

 - Make grocery shopping easier.
 Planning your meals ahead of time means you’ll already know what ingredients you’ll need when you head to the store.
 This means you’ll be less likely to waste time wandering the aisles or spending way too much money on impulse buys.

 - Maintain health and weight-loss goals—maybe.
-The research around meal prep and weight loss is still evolving, a 2017 observational study of more than 40,000 French adults published in the International Journal of Behavioral Nutrition and Physical Activity hints at a correlation: Male subjects who meal-prepped were less likely to be diagnosed with obesity while women who prepped meals in advance were less likely to deal with excess weight or obesity.
+The research around meal prep and weight loss is still evolving.
+A 2017 observational study of more than 40,000 French adults published in the International Journal of Behavioral Nutrition and Physical Activity hints at a correlation: Male subjects who meal-prepped were less likely to be diagnosed with obesity, while women who prepped meals in advance were less likely to deal with excess weight or obesity.
 In theory, this makes sense: By definition, meal prep involves cooking at home, which is associated with a higher-quality diet.
 That said, the jury is out on whether an interest in eating healthy is a result of cooking at home or a catalyst for the habit.

 Meal prep for weight loss

-For the people in the back: Just because someone goes through the motions of meal prepping doesn’t mean they’re guaranteed to lose weight.
-However, common sense suggests that making meal decisions ahead of time could help set you up for success—or at least help you steer clear of the drive-thru.
+For the people in the back: Just because someone goes through the motions of meal prepping doesn’t mean that they’re guaranteed to lose weight.
+However, common sense suggests that making meal decisions ahead of time could help set you up for success—or at least help you steer clear of the drive-through.

-How to meal prep
+How to meal-prep

-There’s no right or wrong way to meal prep.
+There’s no right or wrong way to meal-prep.
 If the concept overwhelms you, just start small, White says.
 “Maybe you just start brown-bagging lunches,” she suggests.
-Or, try cooking two more meals a week over the weekend to offset weeknight scrambling.
+Or try cooking two more meals a week over the weekend to offset weeknight scrambling.

-After you’ve gotten your feet wet, follow these meal prep steps for beginners:
+After you’ve gotten your feet wet, follow these meal-prep steps for beginners.

-Step 1: Invest in meal prep containers.
+Step 1: Invest in meal-prep containers

-Step 2: Pick your recipes.
+Step 2: Pick your recipes

-Kick your meal prep journey off by starting with a large batch of a favorite recipe, Palmer suggests.
+Kick your meal-prep journey off by starting with a large batch of a favorite recipe, Palmer suggests.
 Because you’ll likely eat this meal more than once during the week, make sure the dish you choose is both well-liked and resilient.
 For example, if you love stir-fried chicken and veggies, you could serve it with rice one day and whole-grain pasta the next to beat food fatigue.

-Step 3: Make a plan.
+Step 3: Make a plan

 While some people struggle to wrap their heads around tomorrow’s lunch, others prefer to plan meals for multiple days or weeks.

 “I have a whiteboard calendar in my kitchen,” White says.
 “On a Sunday or Monday, I’ll map out what we're going to do for breakfast, lunch, and dinners for the week.
-It’s not crazy detailed; sometimes it'll just say ‘pizza’ or ‘chicken’ so I have an idea.
+It’s not crazy detailed; sometimes, it'll just say ‘pizza’ or ‘chicken’ so I have an idea.
 Sometimes, I’ll let my kids pick a dinner each week.”

 After you’ve mapped out your meals for the week, it’s time to make a shopping list and schedule time to visit the grocery store—and more time to actually cook.

-Step 4: Shop for food.
+Step 4: Shop for food

 Step 5: Prep those meals!

-“I often marinate meat or poultry on a meal prep day and then toss it on the grill the next day,” White says.
-“Having it marinated and ready to go saves time, and of course, helps with flavor.”
+“I often marinate meat or poultry on a meal-prep day and then toss it on the grill the next day,” White says.
+“Having it marinated and ready to go saves time and, of course, helps with flavor.”

-Step 6: Add variation.
+Step 6: Add variation

-If you plan to eat the same ingredients for a few days in a row, changing things up can help you beat mealtime boredom: “Turn a salad into a sandwich, add protein and veggies on flatbread and make a pizza, or spice things up with a different dipping sauce or dressing,” White suggests.
+If you plan to eat the same ingredients for a few days in a row, changing things up can help you beat mealtime boredom: “Turn a salad into a sandwich; add protein and veggies on flatbread and make a pizza; or spice things up with a different dipping sauce or dressing,” White suggests.

-More meal prep ideas and tips
+More meal-prep ideas and tips

-How long you can keep meal-prepped foods safe in your fridge and freezer:
+How long you can keep meal-prepped foods safe in your fridge and freezer

-|Salad||Egg, chicken, ham, tuna and macaroni salads||3 to 4 days||Does not freeze well|
+|Salad||Egg, chicken, ham, tuna, and macaroni salads||3 to 4 days||Does not freeze well.|

-|Eggs||Hard-cooked eggs||1 week||Do not freeze|
+|Eggs||Hard-cooked eggs||1 week||Do not freeze.|

-|Casseroles with eggs||3 to 4 days||After baking, 2 to 3 months|
+|Casseroles with eggs||3 to 4 days||2 to 3 months (after baking)|

-|Quiche with filling||3 to 5 days||After baking, 2 to 3 months|
+|Quiches with filling||3 to 5 days||2 to 3 months (after baking)|

-|Soups & Stews||Vegetable or meat added||3 to 4 days||2 to 3 months|
+|Soups and Stews||Vegetables or meat added||3 to 4 days||2 to 3 months|

-|Leftovers||Cooked meat or poultry||3 to 4 days||2 to 6 months|
+|Leftovers||Cooked meats or poultry||3 to 4 days||2 to 6 months|